 List the action steps that will be taken as part of this strategy to address the Area of Focus.
 Identify the person responsible for monitoring each step.

 Plan for active learning opportunities to increase joy and satisfaction in learning for each student, including but not limited to project based learning.
+Provide project-based learning training to all staff.

 Person Responsible: Lacie Conner (connerl@pcsb.org)